How to get homeowners insurance with an old roof

 What are the requirements for roof replacement?

 You can replace your roof whenever you want, but this is typically done if you have a bad or damaged roof.
-You may also want to switch the roof materials, for example, moving from asphalt shingles to a metal roof.
+You may also want to switch the roof materials, such as moving from asphalt shingles to metal roofs.
 It also depends on the roof’s condition.
 Usually, if your roof is in good condition, you may not want to bother replacing it, as it can be pricey.

 How much would a new roof cost?